Yurii-Laguta/JB4A-SDK-Android/_posts/2015-07-02-background-push.md

 Once you create the original message, you can pass text to the message using subsequent messages as part of the Override value.

 ####Receiving Background Push Messages
-Background Push Messages are posted to the EventBus as a [SilentPushReceivedEvent]({{ site.baseurl }}/features/eventbus.html).
-The payload can be extracted from this event and acted upon.
+Background Push Messages post to the EventBus as a [SilentPushReceivedEvent]({{ site.baseurl }}/features/eventbus.html).
+Extract the payload from this event and to act upon.